igorkulman/Kulman.WPA81.BaseRestService/README.md

 Task<HttpResponseMessage> Post(string url, object request);
 Task<HttpResponseMessage> Patch(string url, object request);
 ```

+All the available methods have overloads accepting and `CancellationToken`.

 Methods in your service may then look like this